How Long Does Tailoring Take? Timeline by Alteration

 Simple Alterations: 1–3 Business Days

 Hemming (pants, skirts, dresses): Shortening or lengthening by folding and re-stitching the original hem.
-For trousers, this means measuring against the shoe line, cutting excess fabric, folding the new hem, and stitching — typically 1–3 days for standard fabrics.
-Dresses and skirts follow the same logic but may require more fabric handling if the original hem is curved.
+For trousers, the process involves measuring against the shoe line, cutting excess fabric, folding the new hem, and stitching.
+Standard fabric hemming takes 1–3 business days.
+Dresses and skirts follow the same logic but require 15–20% more handling time when original hems are curved rather than straight.

 Waistband adjustment: Taking in or letting out the waistband by adjusting the back seam.
-This is common after weight changes or when buying vintage trousers that don’t quite fit the natural waist.
-The work is contained to one seam area and doesn’t affect the garment’s overall structure.
+This alteration addresses waist circumference changes after weight fluctuations or fits vintage trousers with non-standard waist measurements.
+The work stays contained to one seam area and does not affect the garment’s overall structure.
+Waistband adjustments take 1–3 business days for standard fabrics.

 Moderate Alterations: 3–7 Business Days